wp-cdas/Repo2Docker-Example/README.md

 - **environment.yml** - Using Conda to install a python environment and dependencies
 - **requirements.txt** - Using PIP (python's built-in package manager) to install dependencies
 - **apt.txt** - Installing Ubuntu packages
-- **postBuild** - Operations you need run after your container has been built
+- **postBuild** - Operations you need to run after your container has been built
+- **start** - Operations you need to run upon startup of a container. **Note**: DO NOT include a **start** file if spawning on the DSP.
+This is only for unattended computations on future assets.